Do you want to change the category base prefix in WordPress?

 http://example.com/news/

-This is not a good idea, and we recommend that you do not remove category base prefix.
+This is not a good idea, and we recommend that you do not remove the category base prefix.

-You may also run into technical issues with various WordPress plugins.
-For example, if you have a category and a page with the same name or when you are using %postname% as your URL structure for single posts, then your site will experience an infinite redirect loop causing the pages to never load.
+as your URL structure for single posts, your site will experience an infinite redirect loop, causing the pages to never load.

 However, if you still want to do this, then you can use the All in One SEO (AIOSEO) plugin.

-It is the best SEO plugin for WordPress and makes it super easy to optimize your website for search engines.
+AIOSEO is the best SEO plugin for WordPress and makes it super easy to optimize your website for search engines.
 Plus, it gives you an option to strip the category base prefix with a click of a button.

 Next, you can head over to All in One SEO Search » Appearance from your WordPress admin panel and click on the ‘Taxonomies’ tab.